-Imminent Failure Emergency Level
+Imminent Failure Emergency Level Notification Script

 This is an emergency.
 This is [your name and position].
-Rattlesnake Reservoir, Dam No. 1029.003, located in Irvine, is failing.
+Rattlesnake Canyon Dam, No. 1029.003, located in Irvine, is failing.
 The downstream area must be evacuated immediately.
-Repeat, Rattlesnake Reservoir, Dam No. 1029.003, is failing; evacuate the low-lying portions of the Northwood neighborhood, Portola Parkway, Culver Drive, and adjacent areas including Canyon View Elementary School, Northwood Montessori School, and Hicks Canyon Elementary School.
-Portions of Portola Parkway, Irvine Boulevard, Culver Drive, and Irvine Boulevard should be closed due to potential inundation.
-I-5 between Culver Drive and Jamboree Road may become inundated.
-We have activated the Emergency Action Plan for this dam and are determining this to be an Imminent Failure condition.
-We are implementing predetermined actions to investigate and respond to this condition.
-Reference the inundation map in your copy of the Emergency Action Plan.
-I can be contacted at the following number If you cannot reach me, please call the following alternative number: The next status report will be provided in approximately 30 minutes.
+Repeat, Rattlesnake Canyon Dam, No. 1029.003, is failing; evacuate the low-lying portions of Irvine, Tustin, and Newport Beach between Portola Parkway and I-5.
+Portions of Portola Parkway, Irvine Boulevard, Culver Drive, and Irvine Boulevard should be closed due to potential flooding.
+I-5 between Culver Drive and Jamboree Road may become flooded.
+Reference the inundation map in your copy of the Emergency Action Plan for specific evacuation areas.
+The City of Irvine Police Department is the PSAP for this emergency.
+You have/will receive a written notification with additional details for this Imminent Failure condition.
+I can be contacted at [preferred contact method] If you can't reach me, please use [alternate contact method] The next status report will be provided in approximately 30 minutes.
+What is the best way to contact you with additional updates? [record contact information].